Hôtel de Brouckère

-Location

-The Hôtel De Brouckère is located in Brussels, at 34, rue Jacques Jordaens/Jacob Jordaensstraat, at the corner of the Rue De Crayer/De Crayerstraat, and a few steps from the Avenue Louise/Louizalaan.
+The house is located at 34, rue Jacques Jordaens/Jacob Jordaensstraat, at the corner of the Rue De Crayer/De Crayerstraat, and a few steps from the Avenue Louise/Louizalaan.

 History

-The Hôtel de Brouckère was built in 1898 for Florence De Brouckère, born Florence Tant, widow since 1887 of Gustave De Brouckère, mother-in-law of Louis de Brouckère, and friend of Élisée Reclus.
+The Hôtel de Brouckère was built in 1898 for Florence de Brouckère, born Florence Tant, widow since 1887 of Gustave de Brouckère, mother-in-law of Louis de Brouckère, and friend of Élisée Reclus.
 It was in fact Élisée Reclus who was the true promoter of this construction and who put her companion in contact with Henry van de Velde and the creative world of the time.

-It was classified as a protected monument in 1997 and currently houses the Representation of the German-speaking Community.
+The building was classified as a protected monument in 1997 and currently houses the Representation of the German-speaking Community.

 Architecture

 Material

-The Hôtel De Brouckère was built in freestone of golden color, with the exception of the basement which is made of blue stone.
+The Hôtel de Brouckère was built in freestone of golden colour, with the exception of the basement, which is made of blue stone.

-The facades
+Façades

-The building is sober in style, and it does not have the same profusion of volumes as the nearby Hotel Otlet.
-It has a short facade overlooking the Rue De Crayer and a long facade facing the Rue Jordaens, the two facades being connected by a canted side.
+The building is sober in style, and it does not have the same profusion of volumes as the nearby Hôtel Otlet.
+It has a short façade overlooking the Rue De Crayer and a long façade facing the Rue Jordaens, the two façades being connected by a canted side.

 The bays on the ground floor are surmounted by low arches with an elegant design, while the first floor, underlined by a marked cordon, is pierced by a series of windows with a slightly recessed rectangular frame and surmounted by five keystones.
 The windows located at the ends of the floor are in triplet.

-The facades are crowned by a cornice supported by an elegant freestone frieze punctuated by slender brackets also made of freestone.
+The façades are crowned by a cornice supported by an elegant freestone frieze punctuated by slender brackets also made of freestone.

-The court
+Courtyard

-The building is extended by a courtyard delimited by an enclosure wall clinging to the main facade with an elegant curve.
+The building is extended by a courtyard delimited by an enclosure wall clinging to the main façade with an elegant curve.

-The side facade overlooking this courtyard presents an alternation of white stone and red brick.
+The side façade overlooking this courtyard presents an alternation of white stone and red brick.